katcipis/sophia/notes/books/death-life-american-cities.md

 And by "thought leader"/"experts" I mean people that give non-contingent advice about things, just do this, just do that, everything will be better, these people are not truly experts (even if a industry says so).

+There is also a great lesson on this book on challenging status quo and systems of thought, most experts had amazing academic credentials and built a lot of things that didn't worked as well as they could, but they created an echo chamber of reinforcement that it was actually great and keep patting themselves on the back.
+Any feedback on failed planning was always someone else's fault, the urban planning itself was perfect, by the book.

+Instead of being kept on this system of thought the author challenged it by paying attention to actual running cities, what made them work, what didn't, understanding the whole thing as process involving complicated interactions, and once she was convinced most experts were wrong she just kept pushing for it, instead of falling on the fallacy of expert group thinking, doing what the current industry is doing.

+Another lesson is that she did all that by focusing on people, how they behave, what they like, what make them feel safe and engaged, not just some theory deprived of the human component.